Landmark detection

-Landmarks detection is the process in computer science of finding significant landmarks in an image.
-This orginially referred to finding landmarks for navigational purposes – for instance, in robot vision or creating maps from satellite images.
+In computer science, landmark detection is the process of finding significant landmarks in an image.
+This originally referred to finding landmarks for navigational purposes – for instance, in robot vision or creating maps from satellite images.
 Methods used in navigation have been extended to other fields, notably in facial recognition where it is used to identify key points on a face.
 It also has important applications in medicine, identifying anatomical landmarks in medical images.